Sykes Cottages · 2025–2026 · AI Infrastructure & Knowledge Management

 I set out to build a single intelligence layer that made the organisation's complete knowledge base accessible through a single natural language question.

-The implementation ran through a phased rollout: first indexing the existing experiment archive, then integrating UX research, then adding automated meta-analysis as experiments concluded.
+The implementation ran through a phased rollout: first indexing the existing experiment archive, then integrating UX research repo, then adding automated meta-analysis as experiments concluded.

 Azure OpenAI Power Automate GPT Synthesis Multi-source Routing HTML Reporting Natural Language Queries